 Internships provide students with an opportunity to gain hands-on experience in a variety of artistic career paths.
 Some of the advantages of participating in an internship include learning more about a chosen field, applying classroom theory to real work situations, becoming more knowledgeable about different work cultures and environments, identify new interests and talent, and develop transferable skill sets.
 Internships will also help you to enhance your resume, and network to gain contacts for possible future employment.

 - Complete the Internship Contract for the appropriate semester Fall 2016, Spring 2017, Summer 2017 and the Student Waiver to enroll to receive credit for your internship.
 The deadline is the Add/Drop date of the semester you wish to do the internship.

 - Students must complete an evaluation prior to the end of the semester to get credit for their internship.

-- Students are responsible to have their on-site supervisors fill out an employer host evaluation in order to get credit.
+- Students are responsible to have their on-site supervisors fill out an host site evaluation in order to get credit.

 - Join CommonSpace and explore the Job Board for internships, jobs (both part and full time), and short term projects.